Summary

 haproxy_sock_port is stored in settings table, and an authenticated user can change it from https://[%HOST%]/app/users.py#settings

-then calls options.py page with param table_select=All
+then calls options.py page with param table_select=All to execute an arbitrary system command

 # Impact